krupali95/Climate-Change/README.md

  Amidst the escalating air temperatures and climate shifts attributed to Jakarta's urbanization-driven reduction in green spaces, this study unfurls.
 It crafts precise air temperature prediction models wielding Long Short-Term Memory (LSTM) and Prophet, tailor-made for stochastic air temperature data.
 LSTM captures short-term patterns (RMSE: 0.31-0.69 for 2-48 hours), while Prophet excels in protracted forecasts (RMSE: 0.80-0.89 for 72-168 hours).
 Amidst Jakarta's dense populace and limited green cover, these models surmount the less adaptive Numerical Weather Prediction.
 While LSTM, a sophisticated Recurrent Neural Network, emboldens long-term information retention, Prophet, creation of Facebook, amalgamates trends, seasons, and holidays.[7]

 7. Air Temperature Forecasting with Long Short-Term Memory and Prophet: A Case Study of Jakarta, Indonesia | IEEE Conference Publication | IEEE Xplore

+Background:
+In this section, we provide an in-depth exploration of the methodologies employed in this study, their alignment with the research problem, and the theoretical foundations that underpin their usage.
+The methodologies encompass Random Forest Regressor, Linear Regression, hyperparameter tuning, and the utilization of the Facebook Prophet library for time series forecasting.